ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 Description: Key binding token for disclosed claims
 Reference: RFC XXXX

+## CBOR Tags

+### Redacted claim element tag

+The binary string inside the tag is a selective disclosure redacted claim element of an array.

+Tag: 60 (requested)
+Data Item: byte string
+Semantics: A selective disclosure redacted (array) claim element.
+Specification Document(s): RFC XXXX

+### To be redacted tag

+The array claim element, or map key and value inside the "To be redacted" tag is intended to be redacted using selective disclosure.

+Tag: 58 (requested)
+Data Item: (any)
+Semantics: An array claim element, or map key and value intended to be redacted.
+Specification Document(s): RFC XXXX

 ## CBOR Web Token (CWT) Claims

 IANA is requested to add the following entries to the CWT claims registry (https://www.iana.org/assignments/cwt/cwt.xhtml).